Gamaliel

 Today, Monroe County is known for its scenic landscape, rich agricultural heritage, and friendly community.
 It remains a primarily rural area, with a focus on farming and the preservation of its historical heritage.
 The county is home to various cultural and recreational events, as well as natural wonders like the Barren River Lake and the stunning rolling hills of the Mammoth Cave National Park.

-This timeline provides a concise overview of the key events in the history of Monroe County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Monroe County, Kentucky.

 • 1799 - Monroe County is established from parts of Barren and Cumberland counties.